-In Indian cooking, Ajwain is often part of the tadka in a dish.
-Tadka, or tempering, is a cooking method in which oil or butter (most often ghee) is heated until very hot and whole spices are added and fried, creating what is called a chaunk.
-It is used in small quantities and almost always used cooked.
-This is because of its strong, dominant flavor.
-This oil and spice mixture is then incorporated into lentil dishes, or added as a final touch or garnish to a dish.
+Because of its strong, dominant flavor, ajwain is used in small quantities and is almost always cooked.
+In Indian cooking, the spice is often part of the tadka in a dish.
+Tadka, or tempering, is a cooking method in which oil or butter (most often ghee) is heated until very hot, and whole spices are added and fried, creating what is called a chaunk.
+This oil and spice mixture is then incorporated into lentil dishes or added as a final touch or garnish to a dish.

 If cooking a dish high in fat or starch, raw or cooked ajwain can be added toward the end of the recipe; its sharpness is a pleasant counterpart to the richness of the ingredients.
 Otherwise, the seed benefits from a long cooking time as the heat mellows out the thyme flavor and brings out more of the anise aftertaste.
 The seeds are also used in bread and biscuit dough and then sprinkled over the top when baked.

 If a recipe calls for powdered carom, the seeds should be roasted, cooled, and then ground into a fine powder.

 Recipes With Ajwain

 In Indian recipes, ajwain is used in curries and as a tadka in pakoras and dals, as well as a flavoring in breads.
 Middle Eastern recipes incorporate carom to boost the flavor of meat and rice dishes and as a preservative in chutneys, pickles, and jams.

 - Ajwain Paratha (add ajwain to the dough)